Oeyvind/partikkel_fm/README.md

+The experiments branch allowss new development without interfering with the main branch used for the 2024 Csound conference paper.

 Examples of fm feedback in granular synthesis, comparing it to simple fm feedback with regular oscillators

 To run synthesis of the two types of fm feedback run: